mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 - Identify a single font (or font pairing) on [google fonts](https://fonts.google.com/): it could be for your headings, for your 'body copy', or for both.
 - Add the google font code to the `<head>` of your `index.html` file, before the link to your layout.css file (repeat this if you have a second font).
 - Add the font-family CSS rule from google fonts to your layout.css file.
+- Base font (body) - Google font, web safe font, fallback.
-- Add a font-size in pixels, maybe 26px?
+- Add a font-size in pixels, maybe 1.2rems?
+Heading and paragraphs.
 - Add line-height as a 'multiplier', e.g. 2.4?
 - Check it's working.
 Does it look right? **Adjust it until it does**.
 - Style your section headings `<h2>` by changing one or two things about them: font-weight, font-size, color, text-transform: uppercase, letter-spacing?